Shivneel7/CPP_GlutApps/README.md

 # CPP_GlutApps
 Apps built with GLUT for CSE 165 Intro to OO programming at UCMerced.
-Includes, MS Paint, Watered Down Space Invader, and more!
+Includes, Custom Game Called: Fruit Catch, MS Paint, Watered Down Space Invader, and more!